QuantEcon/lecture-source-jl/rst_files/additive_functionals.rst

         return mult_figs
     end

-    function plot_martingales(amf::AMF_LSS_VAR, T, npaths = 25)
+    function plot_martingales(amf, T, npaths = 25)

-        # Pull out right sizes so we know how to increment
+        # pull out right sizes so we know how to increment
         nx, nk, nm = amf.nx, amf.nk, amf.nm
-        # Matrices for the multiplicative decomposition
+        # matrices for the multiplicative decomposition
         H, g, ν_tilde = multiplicative_decomp(amf.A, amf.B, amf.D, amf.F, amf.ν, amf.nx)

-        # Allocate space (nm is the number of functionals - we want npaths for each)
+        # allocate space (nm is the number of functionals - we want npaths for each)
         mpath_mult = zeros(nm*npaths, T)
         mbounds_mult = zeros(nm*2, T)

-        # Simulate for as long as we wanted
+        # simulate for as long as we wanted
         moment_generator = moment_sequence(amf.lss)
-        # Pull out population moments
+        # pull out population moments
         for (t, x) in enumerate(moment_generator)
             ymeans = x[2]
             yvar = x[4]

-            # Lower and upper bounds - for each functional
+            # lower and upper bounds - for each functional
             for ii in 1:nm
                 li, ui = (ii-1)*2+1, ii*2
                 if yvar[nx+nm+ii, nx+nm+ii] != 0.0